 Failure to comply with the above requirements will result in the food service vendor being prohibited on campus until The Office of Events and Earlham Dining Services has approved all necessary paperwork.

-For departments and student organizations paying for food with a College p-card, the following forms are required.
+The following forms are required or departments and student organizations paying for food with a College p-card:

 - Catering Exemption Request Form signed with appropriate approvals.